 A quick glance at the Central Intelligence Agency’s (CIA’s) World Factbook, which tracks life expectancy at birth for every country in the world, revealed a surprising truth: In 2016, with a life expectancy of 79.8 years, the United States was only ranked 42 out of 224 countries.
 I don’t know about you, but I would have thought we’d be higher on the list!
-In fact, number one on the list, Monaco, has a life expectancy nearly 10 years longer than people in the U.S.
+In fact, number one on the list, Monaco, has a life expectancy nearly 10 years longer than people in the U.S. Let’s talk a little bit about retirement communities, such as CCRCs or “life plan communities” and their impacts on seniors health and wellness benefits.

 Obviously, a lot of factors contribute to this ranking including, lifestyle, access to healthcare, and simple genetics, but you’d think people in the United States–the wealthiest nation in the world–would live longer than people in say, Macau (#4 on the CIA list).